Swollen Feet

 When you wake up in the morning with puffy eyes, wash your face with cold water.
 It may not be a gentle awakening but it will result in narrowed blood vessels and reduced swelling.

-Gels and other preparations
+Gels and Other Preparations

 They can be used independently of oral medications.
 The effect of their use is almost immediate.
 They have the form of easily absorbed light gels or sprays.

 They usually contain the same active substances as oral drugs: horse chestnut extracts, diosmin, hesperidin, and rutin, which have anti-edematous and vascular-strengthening effects, and sometimes mountain arnica extract, which improves microcirculation.
-Some preparations contain h*****n, a significant anticoagulant and anti-inflammatory ingredient that cannot be administered orally.
+Some preparations contain heparin, a significant anticoagulant and anti-inflammatory ingredient that cannot be administered orally.
 The addition of menthol pleasantly cools and has an analgesic effect.

 Some gels have a liposomal structure, which means that the carrier of the active substances is microparticles called liposomes, which facilitate the penetration of these substances into the skin.
 Liposomes additionally care for tense skin, moisturizing it.